8 best things to do in Lake Tekapo in 24 hours

 1. Go star gazing in Lake Tekapo

-Cost: From $65 with Chameleon Stargazing or $159 with the Dark Sky Project
+Choose from cheap(er) and cheerful with Chameleon Stargazing or go for the full observatory experience with the Dark Sky Project

 Tekapo is special thanks to its location in the middle of the Aoraki/Mackenzie Dark Sky Reserve.